In Cooperation with ...

 will develop this way, and the knowledge gained by following the discourse and in

-the 2 hours or so of the live panel, will be significantly more
+the time you’ll be with us on the panel, will be significantly more than

-than anything you would gain with a similar investment of time in
+anything you would gain with a similar investment of time in another

 Why should I join as an attendee NOW?